madspecco/game-of-life/README.md

 #### 6. Logging and Visualization
 Consider how we'll log events and visualize the simulation to monitor and understand what's happening.

+## Solution Structure
+### Classes
+* Cell
+    - extension of the Thread class
+    - based on several conditions, accomplishes several tasks (eat, reproduce, die)

+* CellManager
+    - shortly put, an array of all the (active)cells in the simulation methods, for adding, removing and starting/stopping the lifecycle

+* FoodManager
+    - simple class for keeping track of the food units inside the simulation using methods like consumeFood, replenishFood, getFoodUnits

+* SimulationManager
+    - the class that represents the environment of the simulation
+    - used for updating the simulation time and also the GUI

+*  CellGUI & SimulationGUI
+   - classes for the GUI components (not mandatory to the project structure presentation)

+* SimLogger
+   - class that sends messages based on a certain event (death, food-related events, reproduction)

+### Enum Classes
+* CellType
+    - simple enum class for defining the type of the cell
+* EventType
+   - class used for defining events

+## Concurrency Problems and Solutions

+### Race Conditions and Data Consistency
+When a cell dies or consumes food, a **semaphore** is used in order to prevent multiple cells from trying to modify the food value from inside the food manager at the same time.

+This is also applicable when cell reproduction comes into play, we prevent the cells from accessing the cell manager at the same time using a semaphore.

+Also, we make use of the locking mechanism on the food manager so that only one Cell (Thread) can access it at a time.

+### Synchronization and Deadlocks
+Another example of using semaphores, is when sexuate cells are looking for a partner, we use a semaphore with **two permits**.
+The first cell to pass the semaphore, waits for a second one to pass, in order to reproduce with it.
+If there is no second cell, the first cell exits the semaphore after a short time, and tries again later.

+## Event based communication service
+For this section of our project, we used RabbitMQ.

+To put it simply, we make use of the EventType enum class:
+* FOOD_REPLENISHED,
+* FOOD_CONSUMED,
+* REPRODUCTION_A,
+* REPRODUCTION_S,
+* DEATH

+This enum class contains multiple types which are later to be used for queueing the messages accordingly(as used by the SimLogger class).